-Identifying and assessing actual and potential human rights impacts (for example, screening new suppliers for risks of forced labour and child labour);

-Integrating your findings across your institution and taking appropriate action to address impacts (for example, introducing internal training on forced labour and child labour, and processes for incident reporting);

-Tracking your institution's performance to check whether impacts are being addressed (for example, doing an internal audit of your supplier screening); and

-Publicly communicating what you are doing (for example, by publishing your annual report per the Act or publicly responding to allegations against a supplier).
+- Identifying and assessing actual and potential human rights impacts (for example, screening new suppliers for risks of forced labour and child labour); - Integrating your findings across your institution and taking appropriate action to address impacts (for example, introducing internal training on forced labour and child labour, and processes for incident reporting); - Tracking your institution's performance to check whether impacts are being addressed (for example, doing an internal audit of your supplier screening); and, - Publicly communicating what you are doing (for example, by publishing your annual report per the Act or publicly responding to allegations against a supplier).

+Forced Labour in Canadian Supply Chains - Attestation

+In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report for the Federal Bridge Corporation Limited.
+Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.

+Natalie Kınloch

+Natalie Kinloch

+Chief Executive Officer

+May 28, 2025

+Date

+I have the authority to bind The Federal Bridge Corporation Limited.